Climate change will increase the risks of devastating floods, especially in low-lying and coastal areas.

 Choosing to say resulted in demanding adaptation measures like taking on extensive infrastructure projects that involve building flood gates and walls to block water, and drainage cleaning, which is all done with assistance from the government and their peers in the community.

-In extreme cases where the threat becomes intolerable, residents would abruptly leave the area.
-Others would leave temporarily but would return as soon as the calamity passes.
+Residents would abruptly leave the area in extreme cases where the threat becomes intolerable.
+Others would leave temporarily but would return as soon as the calamity passed.

-In some cases where authorities call for residents to evacuate pending natural disasters, some household will assign a family member to remain in the house for fear of looting.
+In some cases where authorities call for residents to evacuate pending natural disasters, some households will assign a family member to remain in the house for fear of looting.

-Respondents say that the lack of resources and capacity, and relocation options are the main reasons they remain in the area.
+Respondents say that the lack of resources, capacity, and relocation options are the main reasons they remain in the area.

 Read the entire study: Major storm, rising tides, wet feet: Adapting to flood risk in the Philippines

-Another study investigated the different resettlement approach in the Philippines as an adaptation option.
+Another study investigated the different resettlement approaches in the Philippines as a climate adaptation option.
 The study looked at resettlement projects for Metro Manila’s informal settlers.

 The most preferred resettlement method is in-city or resettlement within the city than the other off-city option.

 The challenge to off-city relocation is to counteract uncontrolled urban sprawl, while the solution to inner-city relocation is to develop innovative, vertical projects.